CX-Box/cxbox-doc/docs/widget/fields/field/checkbox/checkbox.md

 2) Confirm: Presents a dialog with an optional message, requiring user confirmation or cancellation before proceeding.

+3) Field level validation: shows error next to all fields, that validation failed for

 ### How does it look?
 === "List widget"
     === "BusinessException"